groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/powerpoint.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Optimizing PowerPoint Presentations in .NET"
+    title: "Optimizing Powerpoint Presentations in .NET"
     exclude: "POWERPOINT"
-    description: "Discover how to utilize the GroupDocs.Watermark C# .NET API for clean and professional PowerPoint presentations, free of distracting watermark elements."
+    description: "Discover how to utilize the GroupDocs.Watermark for .NET C# API for clean and professional Powerpoint presentations, free of distracting watermark elements."
     items:
         # format loop 1
         - name: "Watermark PDF"